galopago/misistemote/mcu-proto-sportcam/README.md

 An example showing a double row header with 2.54 mm separation between pins
 ![MODULE](assets/img/doublerow.jpg)

+## ADDITIONAL SPACE

 On the back of the PCB there is enough free space for a bigger battery or additional electronics.
 ![MODULE](assets/img/space.jpg)

 Panelized PCB version